benjaminvauchel/mlp-2d-classifier/README.md

 # Neural Network from Scratch — 2D Nonlinear Classification

-This mini-project is a full implementation of a feedforward neural network (multilayer perceptron) in Python — entirely **from scratch** using only built-in libraries and `numpy`.
+This mini-project is a full implementation of a feedforward neural network (multilayer perceptron) in Python, entirely **from scratch** using only built-in libraries and `numpy`.
 It solves a two-dimensional **nonlinear binary classification problem** through supervised learning.

 The mini-project was created as part of the COEN 6331 Neural Networks course at Concordia University.